SamithSuranjana-hl/Investment-Risk-Management/README.md

 How individual assets contribute to total portfolio risk

-Tools Used

-Microsoft Excel
+Tools Used : Microsoft Excel

 Financial functions and custom formulas

 Market data provided within the course

-Purpose
+Purpose:
 This project reflects my workflow for analyzing market behavior, evaluating risk, and interpreting performance metrics across equities.
 It forms part of my ongoing development in trading, market research, and quantitative analysis.